-VLOOKUP is my favourite Excel Formula!
-Perhaps because it was one of the first formulas I mastered that gave me an insight into the power of Excel and how it could help me in my job.
+The Excel VLOOKUP formula is my favourite!
+Perhaps because it was one of the first formulas I mastered.
+It gave me an insight into the power of Excel and how it could help me in my job.

-Interestingly there’s two ways you can use it but I find that most people know one way or the other, and only a few know both.
+Interestingly, there are two ways you can use the VLOOKUP function; exact match and approximate match.
+However, I find that most people know one way or the other, and only a few know both.

 And to translate it into English it would read:

-=VLOOKUP(find this value, in that table, return the value in column x of the table, but only return a result if you can match the value exactly)
+=VLOOKUP(find this value, in that table, return the value in the nth column of the table, but only return a result if you can match the value exactly*)

 Let’s make it even clearer by applying it to our example:

-=VLOOKUP(find the name Doug from cell B2, in the Commission Rates table H2:I9, return the value in column 2 of the table, but only return a value if you find the exact name Doug in the Commission Rates table, otherwise give me an error)
+=VLOOKUP(find the name Doug from cell C17, in the Commission Rates table H17:J24, return the value in column 2 of the table, but only return a value if you find the exact name "Doug" in the Commission Rates table, otherwise give me an error)

 Rules, Common Mistakes and Troubleshooting!

-3) The ‘Table’ you are looking up can be in the same spreadsheet, or a different sheet in the same workbook, or in a different workbook altogether.
+- Lookup Table Location: The ‘Table’ you are looking up can be in the same spreadsheet.
+Or a different sheet in the same workbook.
+Or in a different workbook altogether.

-4) The table doesn’t have to be sorted in any particular order, but you must not have duplicates, unless the information on each duplicate is exactly the same.
-For example, if Doug appeared twice in our Commission Rates table with different percentage rates for each instance, Microsoft Excel would return the rate on the first instance of Doug.
+- Sort Order: The table doesn’t have to be sorted in any particular order when using the Exact Match version of the formula, but you must not have duplicates.
+Unless the information on each duplicate is exactly the same.
+For example, if Doug appeared twice in our Commission Rates table with different percentage rates for each instance, VLOOKUP would return the rate on the first instance of Doug.

-5) The formula isn't case sensitive, so 'Doug' could be 'doug' or 'Doug' in either column B or the table.
+- VLOOKUP isn't case sensitive, so 'Doug' could be 'doug' or 'DOUG' or 'Doug', in either column C or the Commission Rates table.

-6) What does it mean when my VLOOKUP returns a #N/A?
-It means Excel can't find the value you're trying to look up in your table.
-If you get this, but you can ‘plain as day’ see it's there in the table.
-Then it’s likely you’ve got one value formatted as Text and another formatted as General.
-To check this go to each cell you're referencing and look in the formula bar to see if one is prefixed by an apostrophe ‘.
+When VLOOKUP formulas return #N/A errors it means Excel can't find the value you're trying to look up in your table.
+If you get this, but you can ‘plain as day’ see it's there in the table, then it’s likely you’ve got one of the values prefixed with an apostrophe.
+To check this go to each cell you're referencing and look in the formula bar and see if there is an apostrophe in either cell.
 You can only see the apostrophe from the formula bar.
 See example below.

-Basically Excel reads text prefixed with an apostrophe as different to text without, even though on the face of the spreadsheet they might look the same.
+Text Formats: Excel reads text prefixed with an apostrophe different to text without.
+Even though on the face of the spreadsheet they might look the same.
 You need to make sure both the value you're looking up, and the value in the table either both have the apostrophe, or both don't.
-The quickest way to get rid of the apostrophes is to do ‘Text to Columns’, or run it through the VALUE function, which converts numbers formatted as text to actual numbers.
+The quickest way to get rid of the apostrophes is to do ‘Text to Columns’.
+Or run it through the VALUE function, which converts numbers formatted as text to actual numbers.